objektwerks/fritz/README.md

 Notes
 -----
 1. Fritz2 lenses do not work.
 Neither does Arrow lenses.
 Is it a Ksp configuration issue?
+2. Prefer Helidon, with virtual thread support, to Ktor and coroutines.

 Build
 -----